kina4147/SPriorSeg/README.md

 <b>Fast Road-Object Segmentation using Deep Semantic Prior for Sparse 3D Point Cloud (SMC 2020)</b>

-This repository contains the official python implementation for our full paper at IROS 2020 "[3D Multi-Object Tracking: A Baseline and New Evaluation Metrics](http://www.xinshuoweng.com/papers/AB3DMOT/camera_ready.pdf)" and short paper "[AB3DMOT: A Baseline for 3D Multi-Object Tracking and New Evaluation Metrics](http://www.xinshuoweng.com/papers/AB3DMOT_eccvw/camera_ready.pdf)" at ECCVW 2020.
-Our project website and video demos are [here](http://www.xinshuoweng.com/projects/AB3DMOT/).
-If you find our paper or code useful, please cite our papers:
+This repository contains brief description and dataset link for our full paper at SMC 2020 "Fast Road-Object Segmentation using Deep Semantic Prior for Sparse 3D Point Cloud".
+We have the plan to open the code, but The code is not opened yet.
+If you have interest in our paper, please contact to author(kina4147@etri.re.kr) and cite our papers:

 ```
 @article{Na2020SMC_SemanticPriorSeg,